amalk21/android/README.md

 some of my android studio works

-this all were done using android studio.
+these all were done using android studio.